How I Turned UGX 500,000 into Multiple Small Businesses in Uganda.What Worked, What Failed, and Lessons I Learned in My First 8 Months

 One of my most successful approaches was turning ignored, rejected, or undervalued opportunities into profitable ventures.

-The garbage business worked because nobody in my area thought $100 could start such a service.
+The garbage business worked because nobody in my area believed UGX 500,000 could start such a service.

-The rejected-phone idea worked because nobody saw value in items people considered useless.
+The rejected-phone idea worked because nobody saw value in items people thought were no longer useful.

 Conclusion

-Starting a business with $100 taught me more than any classroom ever could.
-I learned to:
+Starting a business with UGX 500,000 taught me more than any classroom ever could.

 • Look for gaps in my community